ScopeMediaInc/javascript-idk/README.md

 ```

 ### .searchImage
-Given an image, search similar image from your application's image set
+Search similar image from your image set

 ##### Input
 ```